eaotnc/project-idea/README.md

     - add edit mode to add or delete image
 - is rude word npm function check is rude word in all languages
 - remember card game 2 player pair the card who most paired the card that win the game

+-Netflix like application web use the real could servics and backend